Education Research Current Organisation and Cooperation NL

 • Approval of extension

-We will inform you when the extension has been approved by the IND.
-Please note that in order for the IND to issue a new residence permit card for you, you will need to submit your biometric details to the IND.
-For this you will need to make an appointment at the IND Desk.
+Students will be informed when the extension has been approved by the IND.
+Please note that for the IND to issue a new residence permit card, new biometric information needs to be submitted to the IND and students need to schedule an biometrics appointment for this.

 • Holding a valid residence permit is your own responsibility